• Proposed

 Justification

-Mycetinis applanatipes is known from high elevation forests in the Sierra Nevada and Cascade Range into central Oregon (mycoportal.org).
-There is a single highly disjunct report from British Columbia, Canada which needs to be critically compared with CA and OR records and is excluded from this assessment.
-Currently known from 10 disjunct locations over a widespread area.
-This species has been surveyed as part of the Northwest Forest Plan since the late 1990’s; despite this, only six collections have been made in that time.
-Two known sites in California were machine thinned, and it has not been found since at these locations (Dennis Desjardin personal communication).
-Estimating that there could be 200-500 x the number of known locations, each with 4-8 mature individuals results in a very conservative estimate of 8,000-40,000 mature individuals in scattered relatively small subpopulations.
-Taking a precautionary approach the species is assessed as Near Threatened C2a(i).
+Mycetinis applanatipes is known from high elevation forests in the Sierra Nevada and Cascade Range, in California and into central Oregon.
+There has been a single highly disjunct report from British Columbia, Canada which needs to be critically compared with California and Oregon records, and this is excluded from this assessment.
+Currently, the species is known from 10 disjunct sites over a widespread area.
+This species has been surveyed as part of the Northwest Forest Plan since the late 1990's, but despite this, only six collections have been made in that time.
+Two known sites in California were machine thinned, and it has not been found since at these localities (D. Desjardin pers. comm.).
+Estimating that there could be a maximum of 200-500 localities for this species, based on suitable habitat, each with 4-8 mature individuals, results in a very conservative estimate of 8,000-40,000 mature individuals in scattered relatively small subpopulations, each of which may contain 1,000 or more mature individuals.
+Thus, taking a conservative approach, the species is assessed as Near Threatened C2a(i).

 Geographic range

-Known from high elevation forests in the Sierra Nevada and Cascade Range into central Oregon (mycoportal.org).
-There is a single highly disjunct report from British Columbia, Canada; this collection should be critically compared with CA and OR records and is excluded from this assessment.
+This species is known from high elevation forests in the Sierra Nevada and Cascade Range of California into central Oregon (MyCoPortal 2024).
+There is a single highly disjunct report from British Columbia, Canada; this collection should be critically compared with California and Oregon records and is excluded from this assessment.

 Population and Trends

-Currently known from 10 disjunct locations over a widespread area.
-This species has been surveyed as part of the Northwest Forest Plan (Castellano et al. 1999) since the late 1990’s; despite this, only six collections have been made in that time.
+Currently, it is known from 10 disjunct localities over a widespread area.
+This species has been surveyed as part of the Northwest Forest Plan (Castellano et al. 1999) since the late 1990's.
+Despite this, only six collections have been made in that time.
 Vast areas of appropriate substrate are found in the California mountains, but other factors determining suitable habitat are unknown.
 Fruiting periodicity is unknown, and data regarding other life history traits relevant to dispersal are also lacking.
-Two known sites in California were machine thinned, and it has not been found since at these locations (Dennis Desjardin personal communication).
-Taking a precautionary approach, estimating that there could be 200-500 x the number of locations, each with 4-8 mature individuals results in a very conservative estimate of 8,000-40,000 mature individuals in scattered relatively small subpopulations.
+Two known sites in California were machine thinned, and it has not been found since at these sites (D. Desjardin pers. comm.).
+Taking a precautionary approach, estimating that there could be a total of 200-500 sites based on suitable habitat, each with 4-8 mature individuals, results in a very conservative estimate of 8,000-40,000 mature individuals in scattered, relatively small subpopulations.

 Population Trend: Decreasing